martianfield/M101JS/week05 - Indexes and Performance/009 Dot Notation and Multikey.md

 db.students.find({'scores.score':{'$gt':99}, 'scores.type':'exam'})
 ```

-The correct query uses the `$elemMatch` operator.
+The correct query uses the `$elemMatch` operator on the `scores` key ... make sure you grock this: we `$elemMatch` on the `scores` key of the students collection.
 This operator checks if one element (i.e. document) matches all the filters:

 ```
 db.students.find(